laowantong/paroxython/docs/spec.md

 --------------------------------------------------------------------------------

-#### Feature `category`
+#### Feature `topic`

-It may be interesting to indicate the category of the program with an all-encompassing hint `# paroxython: category` placed on its own line.
+It may be interesting to indicate the category of the program with an all-encompassing hint `# paroxython: topic` placed on its own line.
 Examples of possible categories are:

-- `abstract`: sorting, searching, algorithmic pattern, etc.
 - `biology`
 - `combinatorics`
 - `computability`: cellular automata, tag-system, etc.
 - `fractals`
 - `fun`
 - `game`
+- `general`: sorting, searching, algorithmic pattern, etc.
 - `geography`
 - `geometry`
 - `number_theory`: gcd, sieve, most problems of [Project Euler](http://projecteuler.net), etc.